Testing REST API with Postman and curl

 The main disadvantage and at the same time the main advantage of curl is the lack of a GUI.

 Postman for testing API

 Postman is designed to check requests from the client to the server and receive a response from the back-end with a great user interface.
+It is also known as Postman REST Client.
 The developers of this tool say “Postman is a powerful set of API testing tools that have become a must for many developers.
 We make great products to help you create stunning APIs and improve development productivity.
 Postman is used by more than a million developers around the world, and this number is constantly growing.
 We plan to develop other products to provide developers with the most powerful solution for developing and testing APIs."
 Postman provides a graphical user interface for generating and validating requests.

 Postman-level automation allows you to perform the following test steps:

 - Modify tests for yourself in the old and new version

 - Get data from object tree JSON, XML